Course

 Ask yourself...

-1. What are some considerations the nurse should have when caring for the newborn?
+What are some considerations the nurse should have when caring for the newborn?

-2. What are some ways that the nurse can involve the parents in caring for the newborn?
+What are some ways that the nurse can involve the parents in caring for the newborn?

 Complications of Severe Hyperbilirubinemia

-Severe hyperbilirubinemia is associated with an increased risk for developing bilirubin-induced neurologic dysfunction (BIND) and is associated with significant morbidity and mortality (7).
-BIND occurs when bilirubin crosses the blood-brain barrier binding to brain tissue; this results in brain injury if not quickly treated.
-To prevent or intervene before the development of severe hyperbilirubinemia, it is important to assess for the presence of risk factors that increase the risk of developing BIND (7).
+Severe hyperbilirubinemia in pediatrics is defined as a TSB > 25 mg/dL (1).
+Severe hyperbilirubinemia is associated with an increased risk for developing bilirubin-induced neurologic dysfunction (BIND) and is associated with significant infant morbidity and mortality (6).
+BIND occurs when bilirubin crosses the blood-brain barrier binding to brain tissue, which can result in brain injury if not quickly treated.
+To prevent or intervene before the development of severe hyperbilirubinemia, it is important to assess for the presence of risk factors that increase the risk of developing BIND (1,6).

 These factors include:

-• Isoimmune hemolytic disease
+- Isoimmune hemolytic disease

-• Lethargy
+- Lethargy

-• Asphyxia
+- Asphyxia

-• Temperature instability
+- Temperature instability

-• Sepsis
+- Sepsis

-• Hypoalbuminemia
+- Hypoalbuminemia

-• Inadequate fluid intake with excessive weight loss (7)
+- Inadequate fluid intake with excessive weight loss (1)

-BCase Study
+Case Study

-The History on baby Smith:
+The history on baby Smith:

-• He was born at 38 weeks via vacuum-assisted vaginal delivery.
+- He was born at 38 weeks via vacuum-assisted vaginal delivery.

-• He developed a caput succedaneum as a result of vacuum-assistance during delivery but otherwise experienced no complications.
+- He developed a caput succedaneum as a result of vacuum-assistance during delivery, but otherwise experienced no complications.

-• He has had four wet diapers in the initial 24-hours of life and passed stool a couple of hours after birth but has not had a stool since.
+- He has had four wet diapers in the initial 24-hours of life and passed stool a couple of hours after birth, but has not had a stool since.

-• Mom of infant reports that since discharge, she has been exclusively breastfeeding every 4-5 hours and reports infant has three wet diapers a day.
+- Mom of infant reports that since discharge, she has been exclusively breastfeeding every 4-5 hours and reports infant has three wet diapers a day.

 Assessment:

 Baby Smith presents in the pediatric office visibly jaundiced with the presence of conjunctival icterus (yellow sclera).
 A TcB is obtained and measures at 13.5 mg/dL.
-A TB is obtained and measures at 15.1 mg/dL.
+A TSB is obtained and measures at 15.1 mg/dL.

-Based on the information provided by the mom and assessment of the infant, the provider determines that the infant has lactation failure jaundice and is also at increased risk for hyperbilirubinemia due to the presence of caput succedaneum.
+Based on the information provided by the mom and assessment of the infant, the health care provider determines that the infant has lactation failure jaundice and is also at increased risk for hyperbilirubinemia due to the presence of caput succedaneum.

 Plan: